fge/grappa-debugger/README.md

 This project is licensed under both LGPLv3 and ASL 2.0.
 See file LICENSE for more details.

-This project has been developed with the latest Oracle JDK, that is 1.8u25.
-It requires JavaFX 8.

-The current version is **0.1.0**.
+The current version is **0.2.0**.
 You can download a self contained jar with a main on [Bintray](https://bintray.com/fge/maven/grappa-debugger/view).

+### Compatibility notes

+This project requires Java 8 and JavaFX 8; it has been developed using JDK 1.8u25 from Oracle.

+It is recommended that you run this program with this very version; among other things, exception handling requires on the default uncaught exception handler working correctly with JavaFX.
+Apparently, this was not the case with earlier versions of JDK 8; unfortunately I don't know the full details.

 ## What this is